 In the winter of 1990 I bought a round-the-world ticket from Pan Express in New York.
 The total cost was $1500 as was advertised in the NY Times.
-The boss of Pan Express helped to arrange the path of my circumnavigation of the globe.
+The boss of Pan Express helped plan the path of my circumnavigation of the globe.

 "Sir, you are going West."
 John had a quaint Indian accent.
 He was about my age.
 "You leave from New York, then LA to Biak and then Bali.
 From there you overland to Java and Sumatra before flying from Medan to Penang in Malaysia.
 Is that good for you?"